EV charging point installation: a business guide for electricians

 OZEV approved installer

-To access the OZEV grant (more on this below), you must be an OZEV-approved installer.
+To access the OZEV grant, you must be an OZEV-approved installer.
 This involves registration with a competent person scheme and completing specific training.
 Approval takes 2 to 4 weeks.

 OZEV grant (Electric Vehicle Homecharge Scheme)